Data Lake Service FAQ¶

 How can I read data from the data lake?¶

-There are currently three tools which can query the data lake and retrieve results:
+- There are currently four tools which can query the data lake and retrieve results:

 What data formats are available for data lake query results?¶